 Fast forward 5 decades, so what’s in it for 2020?

 According to Gartner 2020 CIO Agenda Survey, over 40% of leading organisations plan to deploy AI solutions by the end of 2020.
 They are expected to double the number of AI projects in place within the next year.
 On that account, Information Technology (IT) leaders across industries are enabling the evolution of AI pilots into scalable production and increasing business value realisation using AI pilots.

-The potential to deliver real business value by leveraging on AI initiatives is massive and kickstarting AI may seem easy.
+The potential to deliver real business value by leveraging AI initiatives is massive and kickstarting AI may seem easy.
 Many enterprises look for a mythical data scientist to write some codes and let the “magic” happen.
 However, this is not the case.
 Media outlets have portrayed AI as a magic “fix-it-all” solution, but AI is not something you can bolt onto existing systems and expect it to produce a transformational result.

 In reality, many organisations struggle to determine a clear measure of tangible returns from AI adoption.
 The only way to realise tangible results and productivity from AI initiatives would be during the production of AI.
-However, most organisation find it difficult to scale AI pilots into enterprise-wide production due to skills, technology and infrastructure challenges as depicted by Gartner in Figure 1.
+However, most organisation find it difficult to scale AI pilots into enterprise-wide production due to skills, technology, and infrastructure challenges as depicted by Gartner in Figure 1.
 This limits the ability to realise AI’s potential business value impact on the organisation.

 According to Chirag Dekate, Senior Director Analyst of Gartner — “IT leaders responsible for AI are discovering the “AI pilot paradox,” where launching pilots is deceptively easy but deploying them into production is notoriously challenging.”